ahanson/PersonalUpdateScript/README.md

   * I need to update it so that it works with Linux Mint 20.
 * It adds all my usual programs and the repositories that they require.

+## How to download and run the script:

 ## List of Software:

 ### Accessories: General